 Onboarding is the process through which organizations equip new employees with the knowledge and skills they need to succeed at their jobs.
-Unlike new employee orientation, which is usually an isolated, single-day event, onboarding is a process that should start with the first contact an organization has with a new hire and continue through their first year on the job.
+Unlike new employee orientation, which is usually an isolated, single-day event, the employee onboarding process should start with the first contact an organization has with a new hire and continue through the employee’s first year on the job.

-There are a number of approaches to onboarding.
 The most important thing to remember is that onboarding programs should not be generic; role-specific considerations should be made.
-Organizations might also use different terminology for various parts of the onboarding process.
-Some, for example, might use “orientation” to describe the entire onboarding process, while others might use it to describe the welcome session that takes place on an employee’s first day.
-Organizations might also adapt or modify the onboarding process based on their size, industry, and organizational culture.
+Organizations also might use different terminology for various parts of the onboarding process.

 ATD has developed an approach to onboarding known as the 5R Model.
 This model promotes a holistic onboarding process that encompasses reviewing your current onboarding practices, recruiting for retention, establishing roles and responsibilities, building relationships, and collaborating to deliver results.

 Onboarding is more important than ever.
 A recent study conducted by the Brandon Hall Group found that a “strong onboarding process improved new hire retention by 82 percent and productivity by more than 70 percent.”
 The cost of a bad onboarding process has never been higher.
 In fact, most new hires make up their minds if they want to stay in an organization within the first six months of starting a new job.
 While some of the more usual activities are always needed, such as benefits training and paperwork, sending the new hire an employee handbook, introducing them to team members, and injecting some more fun into your onboarding activities can go a long way.